-To define a crane accident, you must first understand the crane operating envelope.
-The operating envelope consists of any of the following elements: the crane (except a crane being operated in transit as defined in NAVFAC P-307 Appendix A), the operator, the riggers, signal persons, and crane walker, other personnel involved in the operation, the rigging gear between the hook and the load, the load, the crane's supporting structure (ground, rail, etc.), and the lift procedure.
+In order to define a crane accident, you must first understand the crane operating envelope.
+The operating envelope consists of any of the following elements: the crane, the operator, the riggers, signal persons, and crane walker, other personnel involved in the operation, the rigging gear between the hook and the load, the load, the crane's supporting structure (ground, rail, etc.), and the lift procedure.